jiezhoucs/checkedc-safe-mm-misc/ae-oopsla23/README.md

 - [llvm test-suite](https://github.com/jzhou76/test-suite)

 Our Checked C compiler repositories were forked from Microsoft's Checked C compiler repos.
-They record the complete development history of our extension to the original Checked C compiler.
+They have the complete development history of our extension to the original Checked C compiler.
 In addition, the [misc](https://github.com/jzhou76/checkedc-safe-mm-misc) repo and the [test-suite](https://github.com/jzhou76/test-suite) contain the porting history of the benchmarks (except `429.mcf` which belongs to SPEC 2006)